spren9er/tilez/README.md

 ## How does the layout algorithm work?

-The underlying layout algorithm should behave well in all circumstances, also when there is not enough space to render all given tiles.
+The underlying layout algorithm should behave well in all circumstances, especially when there is not enough space to render all given tiles.

 But which tiles should be rendered and which should be ignored?